xiangyi-njust/FWS/README.md

 │    ├─ Bilstm.py				     Source code of Bi-LSTM model
 │    ├─ TextCNN.py				     Source code of TextCNN model
-│    ├─ logs.txt				     Log file which records classification performance of classification model │    ├─ main.py					     Source code for selecting a model to train Corpus_For_FWS_Recognition by command line arguments │    ├─ predict.py				     Source code for using trained model to predict label of FWS in test dataset │    ├─ run.py					     Source code to start training process of FWS classification │    └─ weights					     Model's weight
+│    ├─ logs.txt				     Log file which records classification performance of classification model │    ├─ main.py					     Source code for selecting a model to train Corpus_For_FWS_TypeClassify.csv by command line arguments │    ├─ predict.py				     Source code for using trained model to predict label of FWS in test dataset │    ├─ run.py					     Source code to start training process of FWS classification │    └─ weights					     Model's weight